firlus/firlus/README.md

 🌹 Co-Chairman of the Young Socialists (Jusos) Freising

-🏛️ Representative of the municipal council Kirchdorf a. d.
-Amper
+🏛️ Representative on the municipal council Kirchdorf a. d.
+Amper (Speaker for environment and mobility)

 # Personal projects